HEALTH AND HARMONY AT WORK: Improve Creativity and Productivity in the Workplace

-For teenagers, music frequently provides a means to identify and label emotions.
+For teenagers, music frequently provides a means to identify and to label emotions.
 In music with lyrics, teenagers express happiness and sadness, frustrations and relief.
 Music helps to express issues arising from relationships with family or friends.
 When teenagers use music as a mood-modifier, it can be used to reinforce and perpetuate negative emotions as well as positive emotions.
-Learn how to:

 - use songs with lyrics to explore current topics, trends and experiences.

 - use music to help an anxious teen relax.